YoushaExT/practice/algo1/java/UnionFind/README.md

 Weighted quick union - logarithmic time

-Weighted quick union with compression - log star time*
+Weighted quick union path compression (WQUPC) - log star time*

 A Quick find class 'UF_quick' is create and its methods are tested using 'UF_quickTest' class, junit library is used to implement @Test and 'assert' functions.